Glazier

 You could fit double glazing at a house, install windows at a new office development or carry out glass repairs.

-You’d need to be able to follow technical drawings and plans.
-Accurate measurements will be important for cutting the glass to size and you’d need to work carefully and precisely.
+Glaziers need to follow technical drawings and plans.
+Accurate measurements will be important for cutting the glass to size and you must work carefully and precisely.

-select the correct glass for the job, for example safety glass to go in a shop front or security glass for a bank
+selecting the correct glass for the job, such as safety glass for a shop front or security glass for a bank

-remove the old or broken panes, using tools like suction pads (for larger pieces), chisels and pliers
+removing old or broken panes, using tools such as suction pads, chisels and pliers

-make the fitting watertight using sealants, rubber strips, or lead and aluminium flashing
+fitting the new glass, making it watertight using sealants, rubber strips, or lead and aluminium flashing

-You would normally use made-to-measure glass panes that have been cut to size in a workshop beforehand.
-You may need to make some small adjustments to shape pieces on site using diamond- or wheel-cutting tools.
+You'll normally use made-to-measure glass panes that have been cut to size in a workshop beforehand.
+As a glazier, you may need to make some small adjustments to shape pieces on site using diamond or wheel-cutting tools.

 With experience, you may be able to use your skills on specialist projects, for example on churches or restoring listed buildings.